SSJA SHORTLIST - Category Is Books: The queer bookshop helping Glasgow's LGBTQ community

 “Also that fear of going to a barber shop and feeling like someone’s not going to understand or misgender you.
 There’s also people who are just downright rude.
 That wouldn’t make anyone feel safe.”

-Gabriel aims to make all of his clients feel as safe and comfortable as possible.
-By not using gendered language toward customers unless they explicitly state their identity, informing them of his own pronouns when they arrive and using a pay what you want scheme, Gabriel is hoping to leave nobody excluded from his service – and he’s seen success as a result.
+Gabriel Barber Therapies aims to make all of their clients feel as safe and comfortable as possible.
+By not using gendered language toward customers unless they explicitly state their identity, informing them of his own pronouns when they arrive and using a pay what you want scheme, they hope to leave nobody excluded from their service – and they've seen success as a result.

 “I’ve been busy every single day that I cut hair here, I’m fully booked, and I’ve had to turn people away as well so I think that shows there’s quite a big need for it.